ianh/owl/doc/generated-parser.md

 };
 ```

-and a `parsed_type` enum is generated with three values:
+and a `parsed_type` enum is generated with three values.

 ```
 enum parsed_type {